bernatesquirol/tfm-docs/bayesian.md

 We can see two immediate observations from the previous plots:

 - We will have clearer distributions for $\tau$ when the change in the $\lambda_i$'s is large, as we expect $\tau$ to be only one day.
 The more unclear $\tau$ is, the wider will be $\lambda_2$ distribution.
 - We will have a thinner distribution in $\lambda_i$ when the change happens in the middle.
-Else we'll have more uncertainty (as we have less data) in one of them.
+Else we will have more uncertainty (as we have less data) in one of them.

 ### Multiple switches